prebid/prebid.github.io/features/mspa-usnat.md

             1. SID 12 age ranges align with SID 7, so let ages 13-16 state their consent.
 If SID 12 string KnownChildSensitiveDataConsents[2]=2 and SID 12 string KnownChildSensitiveDataConsents[3]=2, then set the normalized KnownChildSensitiveDataConsents[1]=2 (Ages 13-16 consented) and the normalized KnownChildSensitiveDataConsents[2]=1 (under 13 not consented)
             1. Otherwise, set the normalized SID 7 KnownChildSensitiveDataConsents[1 and 2] to 1 (no consent)
         1. All other fields passthrough.
-    1. If the CMP provides a non-zero/null value for any of the following sensitive data categories, the module should suppress the activity.
+    1. If the CMP provides a non-zero value for any of the following sensitive data categories, the module should suppress the activity.
 In other words, if there's any hint that data of these categories is associated with advertising, Prebid should anonymize first party data.
         1. Genetic (6)
         1. Biometric (7)
         1. Personal Info (9)